Event Horizon Telescope: Sagittarius A*

 On May 12, 2022, the EHT Collaboration revealed an image of Sagittarius A*, the supermassive black hole at the center of the Milky Way galaxy.
 The black hole is 27,000 light-years away from Earth; it is thousands of times smaller than M87*.
 Sera Markoff, Co-Chair of the EHT Science Council, said: "We have two completely different types of galaxies and two very different black hole masses, but close to the edge of these black holes they look amazingly similar.
 This tells us that General Relativity governs these objects up close, and any differences we see further away must be due to differences in the material that surrounds the black holes."

+On March 22, 2024, the EHT Collaboration released an image of Sagittarius A* in polarized light.

 J1924-2914

 In August 2022, the EHT together with Global Millimeter VLBI Array and the Very Long Baseline Array imaged the distant blazar J1924-2914.
 They operated at 230 GHz, 86 GHz and 2.3+8.7 GHz, respectively, the highest angular resolution images of polarized emission from a quasar ever obtained.
 Observations reveal a helically bent jet and the polarization of its emission suggest a toroidal magnetic field structure.
 The object is used as calibrator for Sagittarius A* sharing strong optical variability and polarization with it.